cordialgerm/foe_foundry/data/5e_canonical/magmin.md

 ###### Actions

 ***Touch***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d6) fire damage.
 If the target is a creature or a flammable object, it ignites.
-Until a creature takes an action to douse the fire, the target takes 3 (1d6) fire damage at the end of each of its turns.
+Until a creature takes an action to douse the fire, the target takes 3 (1d6) fire damage at the end of each of its turns.</statblock>